- Welcome Week

 The MSc programme is organised on a modular basis and all students take 11 modules overall.
 Each of the specialist streams has a range of compulsory and optional modules.

-Full-time and split-study students are required to take six modules in Term 1; half-time students usually take three Term 1 modules in their first year and three in their second year, although there is some flexibility in this.
+Full-time and split-study students are required to take six modules in Term 1; part-time students usually take three Term 1 modules in their first year and three in their second year, although there is some flexibility in this.
 Four of these modules, the ‘common core’, are compulsory for all MSc Public Health students:

 - Basic Statistics for Public Health & Policy